The Paginated Local Storage, "plocal" from now, is a disk based storage which works with data using page model.

 Below is list of plocal storage components and short description of each of them:

-Since PLOCAL is disk-based, all pages are flushed to physical files.
+Since PLOCAL is bases on disk, all the pages are flushed to physical files.
 You can specify any mounted partitions on your machine, backed by Disks, SSD, Flash Disks or DRAM.

 Cluster is logical piece of disk space where storage stores records data.
 Each cluster is split in pages.
 Page is a single atomic unit, which is used by cluster.

 Each page contains system information and records data.
-System information includes "magic number" and a crc32 check sum of the page content.
-This information is used to check storage integrity after a DB crash.
-To start an integrity check run command "check database" from console.
+System information includes "magic number" and crc32 check sum of page content.
+This information is used to check storage integrity after DB crash.
+To start integrity check run command "check database" from console.

 Each cluster has 2 sub components:

-The mapping between data file and physical position is managed with a list.
-Each entry in this list is a fixed size element, which is the pointer to the physical position of the record in the data file.
+The mapping between data file and physical position is managed with a list, where each entry of this list is a fixed size element which is the pointer to the physical position of record in data file.

-Because the data file is paginated, this pointer will consist of 2 items: a page index (long value) and the position of the record inside the page (int value).
-Each record pointer consumes 12 bytes.
+Because data file is paginated, this pointer consist of 2 items: page index (long value) and position of record inside page (int value), so each record pointer consumes 12 bytes.

-When a new record is inserted, a pointer is added to the list.
-The index of this pointer is the cluster position.
-The list is an append only data structure, so if you add a new record its cluster position will be unique and will not be reused.
+When a new record is inserted, a new pointer is added to the list so index of this pointer becomes cluster position.
+The list is append only data structure so if you add a new record its cluster position will be unique and will not be reused.

 When you delete a record, the page index and record position are set to -1.
-So the record pointer is transformed into a "tombstone".
-You can think of a record id like a uuid..
+So record pointer is transformed in record tombstone.
+You can think about record id like a uuid.
 It is unique and never reused.

 Usually when you delete records you lose very small amount of disk space.
-This can be mitigated with a periodic "offline compaction", by performing a database export/import.
-During this process, cluster positions will be changed (tombstones will be ignored during export) and the lost space will be recovered.
+This could be mitigated with a periodic "offline compaction" by performing database export/import.
+In such case records cluster positions will be changed (tombstones will be ignored during export) and the lost space will be revoked.
 So during the import process, the cluster positions can change.

-The OrientDB import tool uses a manual hash index (by default the name is '___exportImportRIDMap') to map the old record ids to new record ids.
+OrientDB import tool uses a manual hash index (by default the name is '___exportImportRIDMap') to map the old record ids and new record ids.

-The Write Ahead Log (or WAL) is used to restore storage data after a non-soft shutdown:
+Write Ahead Log, WAL from now, is used to restore storage data after a non-soft shutdown:

-All the operations on plocal components are logged in WAL before they are performed.
-WAL is an append only data structure.
-You can think of it as a list of records which contain information about operations performed on storage components.
+All the operations on plocal components are logged in WAL before they are performed on these components.
+WAL is append only data structure, you can think about it like a list of records which contains information about operations performed on storage components.

 WAL content is flushed to the disk on these events:

-It's strongly recommended that WAL records are stored on a different disk than the disk used to store the DB content.
+It's strongly recommended to store WAL records on separate disk than the disk used to store the DB content.
 In this way data I/O operations will not be interrupted by WAL I/O operations.
 This can be done by setting the storage.wal.path property to the folder where storage WAL files will be placed.